isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Feb.rst

 February, 2019
 ##############

+	there is a sLet's go through a simple example of how to blend bigquery sql queries with R commands seamlessly to generate an interactive figure.
 In this QoTM, we'll look at the current publicly-available open-access TCGA and TARGET datasets in BigQuery.
 You can find in-depth descriptions of the BigQuery datasets in our documentation `here: <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/data2/data_in_BQ.html>`__.

 Followers of QoTM blog will know that BigQuery works seamlessly in R and allows one to complete comprehensive analyses from queries to producing plots all in R.